 CHAMMA: They have no bandages.
 They have no medication.
 They have no antibiotics.
 I went to a house one day and there were 55 people living in one two-bedroom home and there's no doctors between them.
-And most of the people who come through the border, they're civilian injured from bombings or shootings or burn victims.
+And most of the people who come through the border, they're civilian - injured civilian, from bombing or shooting or burn victims.

 MAVIS BENTON CHAMMA: Not every wife would support their husband going into a war zone.

-BERGMAN: Mavis Benton Chamma says there's coffee and cake in her Orange County home, where an entire room is devoted to storing relief supplies.
+BERGMAN: Mavis Benton Chamma serves us coffee and cake in her Orange County home, where an entire room is devoted to storing relief supplies.
 Her husband says he will keep going to the border as long as Syrians need help.

 BERGMAN: As hard as it for her and their three children to see their father leave every few weeks, she knows why he has to go.

 BENTON CHAMMA: I'm from Louisiana.
 If somebody was invading Louisiana, I'm going to go there.

 BERGMAN: That sense of solidarity has led dozens of other Syrian-Americans to the border.
 One of them is Sama Wareh, a 29-year-old artist who also lives in Orange County, California.
 Her parents are from Damascus.
 And before the war, she visited her cousins in the capital city many times.
 In November, Wareh backpacked by herself to the same border town Chamma goes to, Reyhanli.